dimk1301/Guides/ai-token-efficiency-playbook.md

 * [ ] Prefer proactive manual compaction over waiting for automatic triggers when a big context-heavy task is coming up.
 * [ ] Order any custom context injection (RAG chunks, retrieved docs, injected snippets) static-to-volatile so it doesn't silently break prompt caching.
 * [ ] Set a budget cap or max-turn limit for autonomous agent runs, so a runaway loop fails safely instead of burning tokens silently.
+* [ ] Establish a **Git Boundary Rule**: reset or compact sessions at every commit to prevent context bloat across independent changes.
+* [ ] Create reusable subagents (`.claude/agents/`) for large-scale exploratory work to isolate noisy tool output.
 * [ ] If tracking spend across the team, log raw token counters (input / cache_read / cache_write / output / thinking) rather than relying on dollar totals alone.
+* [ ] If deploying Graphify + OKF, use **non-blocking background Git hooks** (not interactive Stop Hooks) to regenerate indexes, and implement CI drift gates to verify artifact sync.
 * [ ] If evaluating a third-party tool or spec (Headroom, KiroGraph, Graphify, OKF, or similar), review its data flow, update cadence, and maturity before rolling it out beyond a single volunteer's machine.

 ---